 - Check the pork early.
 You can always put your pork back on the grill to cook for longer, but once it’s overcooked, there is no return.

 - To Store.
-Refrigerate leftover pork chops in an airtight storage container for up to 3 days.
+Refrigerate leftovers in an airtight container for up to 3 days.

 - To Freeze.
-Freeze leftover pork chops in an airtight freezer-safe storage container for up to 3 months.
+Cooked pork chops can be frozen.
+Freeze them in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.